The shocking truth about the Grindadrápthe Faroese whale hunting

-Please keep in mind that I still live in a city that takes forests spaces, fly on airplanes with jet fuel and use plastic that will never disappear.
+Second, please keep in mind that I still live in a city that takes forests spaces, fly on airplanes with jet fuel and use plastic that will never disappear.
 We all do that.
 We don’t live in hippie communities 100% in harmony with nature – unfortunately.
-My point here is that we need to see ourselves and our actions under a honesty-lenses before anything.
-Specially before climbing to a high tower, put a crown and start pointing fingers at others.
+My point here is that we need to see ourselves and our actions under an honesty-lenses before anything.
+Especially before climbing to a high tower, put a crown and start pointing fingers at others.
 Get out of there, this is not your crown.

 Because of my past, I decided to go to Faroe Island and talk to real people to see the real deal before hating massively on the internet.

 Hate speech on social media is the today’s version of the black plague.
 When you least expect you’re infected and you’re helping it spread to other if you’re not aware.
-The myths, the propaganda and this vicious uninformative circle, in this case, is forming a ultra counterproductive campaign to end the Grindadráp.
+The myths, the propaganda, and this vicious uninformative circle, in this case, is forming an ultra counterproductive campaign to end the whale hunting.

-If you pay attention to the photos you see here on this blog post, on our instagram or just by searching “Faroe Islands” on google, you’ll may notice something: there are no trees.
+If you pay attention to the photos you see here on this blog post, on our Instagram or just by searching “Faroe Islands” on google, you’ll notice something: there are no trees.
 Nothing grows on those islands besides some occasional potatoes.

-The Faroese people are direct descendants of Vikings and their are super proud of it.
-Besides surviving 400 years of pirate attacks, the plague, colonial oppression from many foreign powers, having a crazy ass weather that never goes above 20 or 25 Celsius, surviving for centuries on a land where agriculture is a distant dream, wars and more, those people now have to deal with the internet going ape shit on them.
-Of course they are a proud country!
-I would’ve giving up on the first month of pirate attacks, ok?
+The Faroese people are direct descendants of Vikings and there are super proud of it.
+Besides surviving 400 years of pirate attacks, the plague, colonial oppression from many foreign powers, having a crazy ass weather that never goes above 20 or 25 Celsius, surviving for centuries on a land where agriculture is a distant dream, wars and more, those people now have to deal with the internet going apeshit on them.
+Of course, they are a proud country!
+I would’ve given up on the first month of pirate attacks, ok?
 And you too.
 Don’t lie.

-Before the vikings, there was no life on that part of the world.
+Before the Vikings, there was no life in that part of the world.
 Some occasional migrant birds and basically that’s it.
-And because of that, as a source of fat and protein, they started hunting whales.
+And because of that, as a source of fat and protein, they started with whale hunting.

 Harshly isolated in the middle of the ocean, through misery, failed harvests and supply shortages, the whale hunting was once vital for them.
 Did you know that during the Second World War, the daily supply ships from Denmark stopped?
 Leaving thousands of people without food?

-Maybe the ability of being self sufficient is an ability they do not wish to lose.
+Maybe the ability to be self-sufficient is an ability they do not wish to lose.
 If less than 100 years ago the WWII happened and almost wiped out the entire country, can you be sure this won’t happen again?
-In a world where political instability in the world’s largest economic powers continue to grow?
+In a world where political instability in the world’s largest economic powers continues to grow?

 Pay attention to this next photo.
 This is Gásadalur, one of the most amazing places I had the chance to photograph.
 Pay a closer look to where the city is and where the sea ends.
 Now pay attention to the absence of crops.
 The Faroe Islands are largely unfit for agriculture and its landscape do not make it easy for anybody.

-Faroese people rely solely on importation as a source for vegetables, fruits and roots.
-Non-imported foods over there are only fish, livestock and whales.
+Faroese people rely solely on importation as a source for vegetables, fruits, and roots.
+Non-imported foods over there are only fish, livestock and pilot whales.